0x3333/dagger-aop/README.md

 Usage
 -----

-dagger-aop is a basic AOP implementation based on the concept of static code generation and compile-time method interceptor using Annotation Processing Tool (APT).
+***dagger-aop*** is a lightweight AOP implementation based on the concept of static code generation and compile-time method interceptor using Annotation Processing Tool (APT).

-By itself, it has no method interceptors, but it is fully extensible using Java Service Handlers implementing a simple interface.
+By itself, it has no method interceptors, but it is fully extensible using Java Service Handlers by implementing a simple interface.

 Basically, it creates a subclass of the intercepted class, with the target methods replaced by a custom code, which will call the `MethodInterceptor`.
-It can be nested, allowing multiple interceptions in a single method.
+It can be nested, allowing multiple interceptions in a single method. *** Curently the order is undetermined, I'll work on this later.***

+Your `InterceptorHandler` can generate classes or do some work after the processor has run.
+An example can be found [here](https://github.com/0x3333/dagger-jpa/blob/master/src/main/java/com/github/x3333/dagger/jpa/TransactionalInterceptorHandler.java#L134).

 This library has been created with a simple intent in mind, allow Dagger 2 based projects intercept methods to make them transactional.
 After some experiments, I generalized the code allowing to create other interceptors.
 If you believe it should do something else, fell free to create an issue.

 Example
 -------

+### A real implementation can be found here: [dagger-jpa](https://github.com/0x3333/dagger-jpa/).

 Imagine that you want to log some information everytime a method is called.
 You could just add the logger call to the method, like: